Childcare Director Credential

 - Complete all of the above foundational-level requirements.

 - Complete two of the following three courses:

 To achieve Advanced-level certification, you must have at least two years of experience in on-site childcare and program administration, in addition to meeting the requirements listed above.

 Other requirements may apply.
-For more information, visit the Department of Children and Families website.
+For more information, view the Director Credential information from the Department of Children and Families website.

 Note: Seminole State is the only facility that provides this training for center directors in Seminole County.
 Seminole State also allows directors and future directors to take the credential courses while obtaining their CDA or course requirements for Form 5211.

 Class space is limited for both online and on-site courses.

 Please contact the Early Childhood Education Department for more information:

 - Phone: 407.708.2413